DETAILED ACTION

 (a) IN GENERAL.—The specification shall contain a written description of the invention, and of the manner and process of making and using it, in such full, clear, concise, and exact terms as to enable any person skilled in the art to which it pertains, or with which it is most nearly connected, to make and use the same, and shall set forth the best mode contemplated by the inventor or joint inventor of carrying out the invention.

 Claims 1-20 are rejected under 35 U.S.C.
 112(a) as failing to comply with the written description requirement.
 The claims contain subject matter which was not described in the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor had possession of the claimed invention.
-Independent claims 1 and 8 have been amended to include the condition that “when n2 is O, X3 is C(Ra) with Ra being represented by Formula 2-2, a22 is 0, X23 is a single bond, and variables b23 and b24 are each 0, then a sum of n1 and b1 is 2 or greater”.
-This newly added proviso is not simply just carving out one single compound or a readily envisaged negative limitation, but is instead a complex exclusion based on specific combinations of variables.
+Independent claims 1 and 8 have been amended to include the condition that “when n2 is O, Ra is hydrogen or a group represented by Formula 2-2, a22 is 0, X23 is a single bond, and variables b23 and b24 are each 0, then a sum of n1 and b1 is 2 or greater”.
+This proviso is not simply just carving out one single compound or a readily envisaged negative limitation, but is instead a complex exclusion based on specific combinations of variables.
 The fairness of a new matter rejection hinges on whether that specific “carve-out” was ever contemplated or if it creates a “newly claimed sub-genus”.
 While MPEP 2163.05(i) allows negative limitations to overcome the prior art, an Applicant cannot simply add a negative limitation that is created through the picking and choosing from multiple variable selections to create a sub-genus that wasn’t originally identified.
 The originally filed disclosure does not provide any direction that would lead a person having ordinary skill in the art to the specific selections of the variables in question which lead to the compound to be excluded.
 The Applicant is essentially stitching together an exclusion from disparate parts of the specification to perfectly “shrink wrap” around the compounds disclosed in the prior art (specifically, Kim et al. WO 2010/126234).
 The specific list of conditions which leads to the proviso is not disclosed in any reasonable manner to suggest that Applicant had possession of such an exclusion.

 Claim Rejections - 35 USC § 102